Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Discussion

 \subsection{Comparison with previous approaches}

-We present a forward-modelling framework for the \ac{MW}, \ac{LMC}, and N4258 Cepheid samples that incorporates physically motivated priors---including the thin-disk geometry of the \ac{MW}---and includes a rigorous treatment of the sample selection function, the neglect of which otherwise biases the inference. \citet{Stiskalek_2026} introduced a related framework for extragalactic Cepheids, inferring $H_0$ without supernovae but compressing the \ac{MW} calibration into a single Gaussian constraint on $\MWH$.
+We present a forward-modelling framework for the \ac{MW}, \ac{LMC}, and N4258 Cepheid samples that incorporates physically motivated priors---including the thin-disc geometry of the \ac{MW}---and includes a rigorous treatment of the sample selection function, the neglect of which otherwise biases the inference. \citet{Stiskalek_2026} introduced a related framework for extragalactic Cepheids, inferring $H_0$ without supernovae but compressing the \ac{MW} calibration into a single Gaussian constraint on $\MWH$.
 Here we model the \ac{MW} sample star by star, lifting that compression.

 The standard treatment, such as that of~\citet{Riess_2016} or~\citetalias{Riess_2021}, minimises a $\chi^2$ between observed parallaxes and the photometric predictions of the period--luminosity relation, with no explicit priors or selection modelling.
+The $\chi^2$ specifies a Gaussian likelihood for each observed parallax around its photometric prediction but invokes no distribution for the latent Cepheid properties, so no selection-dependent term enters the inference.
+Selection nonetheless biases the result when the cuts correlate with the residuals being minimised, an effect that is negligible for the \ac{MW} Cepheid sample~(\cref{app:similarity}).
+In Type~Ia supernova cosmology, where the selection-induced residual bias is severe, the $\chi^2$ inference is supplemented by dedicated bias-correction frameworks such as \acl{BBC}~(\acs{BBC};~\citealt{Kessler_2017, Popovic_2021}).
+The forward modelling approach, by contrast, generates the catalogue from an explicit population, distance prior, and detection probability.
+The selection therefore enters the inference natively, removing the need for a separate bias correction.

 On the Bayesian side, several efforts have tackled the problem. \citet{Cardona_2017} marginalise over hyperparameters that scale the per-star uncertainties, effectively down-weighting outliers. \citet{Delgado_2019} construct a hierarchical Bayesian model for period--luminosity relations from \textit{Gaia} parallaxes, placing a joint Gaussian-mixture hyperprior on period, metallicity, and parallax to capture their correlations. \citet{Feeney_2018} build a hierarchical model of the full distance ladder---from \ac{MW} Cepheids through extragalactic Cepheids to Hubble-flow supernovae---inferring $H_0$ end to end.

 What all three Bayesian approaches share is the absence of a principled treatment of the selection function. \citet{Delgado_2019} implicitly learn the correlation structure of period, metallicity, and parallax through their Gaussian-mixture hyperprior, which acts as a proxy for selection modelling: it allows the model to discover that longer-period Cepheids are brighter and therefore observed at larger distances (smaller parallaxes in their parametrisation).
 In reality, this correlation is induced by selection without being present in the intrinsic population; it ought therefore to be captured by an explicit selection treatment, as we construct here.